Guide for Author

 The journal upholds the highest standards in scholarly publishing.

 Authors must inform the editors if any related manuscripts are under consideration, in press or published elsewhere.
-The availability of a manuscript on a publicly accessible preprint server does not constitute prior publication (see ‘Preprints’).
+The availability of a manuscript on a publicly accessible preprint server does not constitute prior publication (see ‘Preprints’ section).

 If authors choose to submit their manuscript elsewhere before a final decision has been made on its suitability for publication in ACE, they should first withdraw it from the journal.